 Medical Devices | 510(K) Filings

-For those medical devices in which special controls in device design, manufacturing, and use are necessary to ensure the devices can be used safely and effectively, a Pre-Market Notification (PMN) or FDA 510(k) submission is required.
-These medical devices are of the type that represents moderate safety risks to patients and users.
-In the FDA 510(k) or PMN filing process, the medical device manufacturer or device distributor is required to show the medical device is substantially equivalent to a device that is already lawfully marketed in the U.S. under a valid, cleared 510(k) or it is substantially equivalent to a device that was lawfully marketed in the U.S. prior to May 28, 1976 (the date the Safe Medical Devices Act was enacted into law creating the PMN or 510(k) process).
+For those medical devices for which special controls in device design, manufacturing, and use are necessary to ensure the devices can be used safely and effectively, a Premarket Notification (510(k) submission) is required.
+These medical devices typically represent moderate safety risks to patients and users.
+In the 510(k) filing process, the submitter must show that the subject device is substantially equivalent to a predicate device (a device that is already lawfully marketed in the U.S.).

-Most Class 2 (and some Class 1 and Class 3) medical devices are subject to FDA’s premarket notification (PMN) or 510(k)) submission process.
-Certain steps in the development and manufacturing process for medical devices trigger the requirement to prepare and file a 510(k) or PMN.
-For instance, you are required to submit a 510(k) when a foreign manufacturer intends to export a medical device to the U.S. that the firm has never before shipped to the U.S., or when either the owner of an already cleared 510(k) changes the intended uses of the device or a PMN or 510(k) holder modifies a legally marketed device in a way that could significantly affect its safety or effectiveness.
+Most Class 2 (and some Class 1 and Class 3) medical devices are subject to FDA’s 510(k)) submission process.
+Certain steps in the development and manufacturing process for medical devices trigger the requirement to prepare and file a 510(k).
+510(k) submissions are required when a foreign manufacturer intends to export a medical device to the U.S. that the firm has never before shipped to the U.S., when either the owner of an already cleared 510(k) changes the indication for use of the device, or when a 510(k) holder modifies a legally marketed device in a way that could significantly affect its safety or effectiveness.